PDB Research Programs

 • Adoption, biological fertility, and infertility treatments as complements to or substitutes for each other

-• Social, economic, and policy processes related to adoption and kinship
+• Social, economic, and other processes related to adoption and kinship

 Program Official: Juanita Chinn